ga-group/comcat/tree+def.md

     - #### 404040  Treated Wastewater Rights
       Entitlement to use treated wastewater.
   - #### 4050  Tax and Duties
+    Levy on specific commodities, financial transactions, estates, etc. rather than being a direct imposition on individuals or corporations such income or property taxes.
 - #### 50  Financials
   Product whose underlying is, generally, non-physical.
   - #### 5010  Money